CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network

 where $\|\ddot{L}-L\|^2$ denotes the fidelity term that ensures that refined trajectory $\hat{L}$ should be close to the measurement $\ddot{L}$; $\phi(L)$ denotes the trajectory prior function, which enforces the refined trajectory $\hat{L}$ should have some desired properties that a true trajectory $L$ should have; and finally, $\lambda$ denotes the trade-off parameter that balances the effect of fidelity term and the prior term in trajectory refinement, whose value should be tuned during experiments.

-According to Bayesian probability,~(\ref{equ:t3}) corresponds to denoising $\ddot{L}$ when it has been corrupted by additive Gaussian noise of variance $\sqrt{\lambda}$ with a Gaussian Denoiser, where the trajectory prior $\phi(x)$ is implicitly replaced by a denoiser prior~\cite{zhang2017learning}.
+According to Bayesian probability,~(\ref{equ:t3}) corresponds to denoising $\ddot{L}$ when it has been corrupted by additive Gaussian noise of standard deviation $\sqrt{\lambda}$ with a Gaussian Denoiser, where the trajectory prior $\phi(x)$ is implicitly replaced by a denoiser prior~\cite{zhang2017learning}\cite{venkatakrishnan2013plug}.
 To address this, we rewrite~(\ref{equ:t3}) as

 There are two different ways to solve~(\ref{equ:t4}), \textit{i}.\textit{e}., a model-based optimization method and a discriminative learning method~\cite{zhang2017learning}.
 In this paper, instead of using a hand-crafted prior, we propose to learn the prior with deep learning based methods.
 To this end, we assume that a trajectory dataset exists, which contains all kinds of trajectories in indoor environments.